uva-math/uva-math-code/README.md

 # Conventions and guidelines on adding and modifying content

+(under construction; this needs to be updated; documentation will only follow when the site goes live)

 ## 1. How to collaborate on the content of the Math Department website

 ToDo: Levels of access; modifying in browser; pull requests; setting up local copy; previewing the website locally